Vishesh-Gupta/cryptoZombies/README.md

 # cryptoZombies

-An online Zombie game made using ethereum smart-contract service and web3.js
+An online Zombie Game made using Ethereum Smart Contracts written in Solidity and Web3.JS.

-The contents are uploaded once I am done with the content for the latest week addition.
+Alongwith, the Zombie Battleground Custom Game Modes Creation

+## The Curriculum

-## Season 1
+### Season 1

-### Solidity Path: beginner to Intermediate Contracts
+#### Solidity Path: beginner to Intermediate Contracts

 - Lesson 1: Making the Zombie Factory
 - Lesson 2: Zombies Attack Their Victim